melaniehardie/Vitamin-C-on-Tooth-Growth/README.md

     ## mean of x mean of y
     ##     26.06     13.23

-We see that test statistic is 7.817, which is not within the 95% confidence interval, so we reject the null hypothesis in favor of the alternative hypothesis that odontoblast length is affected by the dose of Vitamin C from orange juice.
+We see that p-value is very small, so at any reasonable level we reject the null hypothesis in favor of the alternative hypothesis that odontoblast length is affected by the dose of Vitamin C from orange juice.

 ### Ascorbic Acid Supplement